CreadDiscans/ServiceDesigner/TUTORIAL.md

 > So if you don't need to activate it anymore, just click _Unselect_.
 Then nothing will be selected in **Components** tab.

 #### 3. _Collapse_
-> If you want to collapse some group, but not all groups, just the group.
+> * If you want to collapse some group, but not all groups, just the group.
-> If you want to uncollapse, click it again.
+> * When uncollapse it, click it again.